teambit/bit/README.md

 ### Create a remote scope

 You can either use hosted scopes on [Bit Cloud](https://bit.cloud) or by [hosting scopes on your own](https://bit.dev/reference/scope/running-a-scope-server).

-You can use the following command to create a Bit Cloud account and a scope.
+Use the following command to create your Bit Cloud account and your first scope.

 ```bash
 bit login
 ```

-Change to your own owner and scope names using this command:
+Once done, change to your own owner and scope names using this command:
 ```bash
 bit scope rename org.scope-name my-org.my-scope-name --refactor
 ```

 ### Record component and dependency changes